citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorResourcePoolStorageRequestModel.md

 HasSuperseded returns a boolean if a field has been set.

+### SetSupersededNil

+`func (o *HypervisorResourcePoolStorageRequestModel) SetSupersededNil(b bool)`

+ SetSupersededNil sets the value for Superseded to be an explicit nil

+### UnsetSuperseded
+`func (o *HypervisorResourcePoolStorageRequestModel) UnsetSuperseded()`

+UnsetSuperseded ensures that no value is present for Superseded, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)